-Thanks to DA reader, Maecl, for his Forum post about the SFGI rate hike.
+Thanks to DA reader, Maecl, for his Forum post about this latest rate hike.

 SFGI Direct’s Savings Account has several nice features such as no monthly fees and no maximum dollar limit on external transfers.
-Below is a copy of my SFGI Direct Savings Account review from June.
+Below is a copy of my SFGI Direct Savings Account overview from September.

 - No monthly fees or minimum balance requirements (opening deposit ranges from a minimum of $500 to a maximum of $25k).